 This report focuses on the beachfront within the corporate limits of Surf City.
 The northern limits of the study area are in Onslow County near the road intersection of Island Drive and Scotch Bonnet Drive, while the southern limits are in Pender County near the road intersection of South Shore Drive and Hispaniola Lane.
-From the shoreline, the study area extends landward approximately 500 feet.
-Seaward, the study area extends from the shoreline approximately 1 mile.
 The study area also includes several borrow areas offshore of Topsail Island.